Positive Aging Admits Fast Asynchronous Plurality Consensus: Introduction

-\paragraph{Synchronized Protocols: From Pull Voting to Plurality Consensus} Plurality consensus in synchronized models has one of its roots in randomized rumor spreading.
-Two papers by \textcite{HP01} and \textcite{NIY99} have considered the so-called \emph{pull voting} process.
-This process runs in synchronous rounds during which each player contacts a neighbor uniformly at random and adopts its opinion.
-They show that in the setting where each node is initially assigned one of two possible opinions the probability for one opinion to win is proportional to the number of edges incident at nodes supporting this opinion.
-Furthermore, \textcite{HP01} have shown that the number of rounds until the two-opinion pull voting process converges on general graphs can only be bounded by $\BigO{n^3\log{n}}$.
-Tighter bounds have been shown in \cite{CEOR13,BGKM16,KMS16}.
+Plurality consensus in the synchronous model is closely related to randomized rumor spreading.
+Two early papers \cite{DBLP:journals/iandc/HassinP01,DBLP:conf/cocoon/NakataIY99} focused on \emph{pull voting} in networks modeled as a graph.
+This process is executed in synchronous rounds during which each node contacts a neighbor uniformly at random and takes its opinion.
+If each node is initially assigned one of two possible opinions, the probability for one opinion to win is proportional to the number of edges incident at nodes supporting this opinion.
+Bounds on the convergence time -- the number of rounds until one opinion prevails -- have been derived in \cite{DBLP:journals/iandc/HassinP01,DBLP:journals/siamdm/CooperEOR13,DBLP:conf/icalp/BerenbrinkGKM16,DBLP:conf/soda/KanadeMS19}.